AhmetAciksari46/spatial-arbitrage/README.md

 # spatial-arbitrage
-spatial arbitrage bot using python,
+spatial arbitrage bot using python, requirements python 3.9 requests library -> write (pip3 install requests) on command promt. *i will add information for other OS users.

 Search price differences at the different markets.
 For now only supporting GateIO and MXC